 Perhaps the answer lies in adjusting our expectations and dreams of how we want our Christmas to look and feel.
 After all, it is Jesus’ birthday, not ours!
 When we think of celebrating Christmas in the light of the desires of Jesus’ heart for His children, it changes everything!
 We begin to shift the focus away from ourselves and onto Christ and surrender our will to His.
 This one change in our thinking can revolutionize this time of year for our families and deepen our relationships with the Lord and with others.

-- Spend time with the Birthday Boy and tell Him how much you love and appreciate Him.
+- Spend time with Jesus and tell Him how much you love and appreciate Him.
 Sing a little worship song to Him today (Psalm 96:1).